 12. Yoghurt is a popular drink, especially at breakfast.
 Often people will wash down their burek with a tub of yoghurt, drinking it from the tub instead of eating it with a spoon.
 It’s also commonly sold in cartons like milk and I saw it listed on a restaurant menu under “soft drinks”.

 13. Most cafes don’t serve food.
 Many are only for drinks and wifi, although some may serve desserts.

 14. Some cafes in Albania won’t seat groups of men.
 A sign reading “Te Shoqeruar” means men can only go to the café if they are with a woman.
 Cafes in the Balkans, especially in Albania, are very male dominated.
-But more modern cafes don’t want to attract women as customers so they use the signs to stop the café turning into another men’s club.
+But more modern cafes want to attract female customers so they use the signs to stop the café turning into another men’s club.